Are you interested in continuing to work for “a Faith that does Justice and Reconciliation”

 Past Graduate Assistants

+Ed Nuñez (2019-2021) completed the Master of Arts in Ministry Program

-Mike Rios (2013-2016) completed the Master’s in Ministry Program
+Mike Rios completed the Master of Arts in Ministry Program

-“Over my time as a SCSJ Graduate Assistant, I have seen a lot of both professional and personal growth.
+“I have seen a lot of both professional and personal growth.
 I have come to be able to lead students through putting on a program or event; I have a better sense of what it means to be a supervisor and to be supervised; I have come very far in understanding policy, government, and political action for change; and more….However, it has been the spiritual and ‘soul’ formation that happens when working with compassionate people- living to form a more just and peaceful world- that has made the largest impact on my life…This is the ground on which hearts of compassion are ignited.
 I am grateful for my time with the SCSJ!” – Cat Keating